Quantum adiabaticity in many-body systems and almost-orthogonality in complementary subspace: Asymptotic form of the overlap and implications

-Before concluding this section, let us discuss an implication on a condition for adiabaticity breakdown using inequality (\ref{eq: a more usefulform for triangle inequality}).
-Recall that there is a large class of driven many-body systems in which the following condition holds \cite{Lychkovskiy17}
+Before concluding this section, let us discuss implications of a condition for adiabaticity breakdown using inequality (\ref{eq: a more useful form for triangle inequality}).
+Recall that a large class of driven many-body systems exists for which the condition